BradleyCodeU/bradleycodeu.github.io/_aicc/u03chatbots/u03rpsTrigrams/instructions.md

-2. Pick a long Wikipedia article from this list: [https://en.wikipedia.org/wiki/Wikipedia:Good_articles/By_length](https://en.wikipedia.org/wiki/Wikipedia:Good_articles/By_length)
+Step 2.
+Pick a long Wikipedia article from this list: [https://en.wikipedia.org/wiki/Wikipedia:Good_articles/By_length](https://en.wikipedia.org/wiki/Wikipedia:Good_articles/By_length)

-3. Try to predict how many times each trigram will appear. <u>Your predictions will most likely be wrong, but take a guess.</u>
+Step 3.
+Try to predict how many times each trigram will appear. <u>Your predictions will most likely be wrong, but take a guess.</u>

-4. Use the `CONTROL + F` shortcut (or from the menu click Edit > Find) and search for each trigram.
+Step 4.
+Use the `CONTROL + F` shortcut (or from the menu click Edit > Find) and search for each trigram.
 Write down the actual amounts.

-What can we learn from this data?
+### What can we learn from this data?

 - English has strong statistical biases in letter combinations.
 Some trigrams (for example, thz, thq, thb) may appear rarely or never, because English doesn't naturally produce those sequences often.